gbv/beaconspec/beacon.md

      METAVALUE   =  LINE

+If a BEACON file contains multiple meta lines with same field name, all but one of these lines MUST be ignored.
+Applications SHOULD emit a warning for multiple meta lines with same field name.

 Each link is given on a **link line** with its source token, optionally follwed by annotation token and target token.
 These link elements are used for ([](#link-construction)).
 If no empty line is given, the first link line MUST